Staff

 Education Coordinator [email protected] Shoshannah’s been writing, making theatre and leading workshops since she convinced her professors to let her turn her research into plays instead of term papers.
 She’s passionate about supporting creative expression and nurturing a deep interest in society and the world we create everyday.
 Her plays-- about love, courage and embracing complexity-- have been staged nationwide.
 Most recently, Shoshannah’s four play series A Sibling Quartet was presented at Spotlight Theatre, VT (2022) featuring “The First Sister Trip” (BAPF Semi-Finalist, B Street Theatre Festival Finalist) and The Most Important Thing in the World (Sullivan Drama Workshop, NY; published by YouthPLAYS.)
 Other productions and honors include “Me Talking 2 Me” (Theatre Odyssey One-Act Festival); “Strawberry Moon” (2018 VT State Winner, Clauder Competition); “Escaping Warsaw” (Sage Productions, NYC; Sefira Jewish Theatre (staged reading), Los Angeles; Pittsburgh New Voices, and UVM’s Royal Tyler Theatre and the Center for Holocaust Studies); “Water People” (Best Original Script, Maryland One-Act Festival); “Mensch” (JET Festival of New Plays): “Cassandra Syndrome” (BHTG Competition for Youth Theatre 2nd Prize; VAC Development Grant); “Step-Sisters” (NETC Aurand Harris Award Honorable Mention ); “Coyote Dreams” (2004 VT State Winner, Clauder Competition; Orange Theatre Collective); “Witches’ Brew” (135 Pearl/Shoestring Productions, VT); “Momo No Kawa” (for K-5, published by YouthPLAYS).
 Shoshannah is a member of the Dramatists’ Guild, MFA in Playwriting from Carnegie Mellon University, and a BA in Social History from Brown University.
 She’s excited to continue her work with Vermont Stage (VYP Teaching Artist since 2017) as Education Coordinator.
 In her spare time you can find her baking rugelach with her daughters while listening to the Fiddler on the Roof soundtrack. |

-Dayton Shafer (He/Him)
+Dayton J Shafer (He/Him)

-Marketing and Engagement Coordinator dayton@vermontstage.org Dayton J Shafer's pieces have been featured in fringe festivals, barns, abandoned factories, converted laundromats, black boxes, street sides, and with Vermont Public Radio, The Susan Calza Gallery, PoemCity, and Split Lip Magazine.
-He's a former Writing Fellow at Vermont Studio Center, Managing Editor of Hunger Mountain Literary Journal, and grant recipient from the Montpelier Public Arts Commission.
-His collection of ethnographic monologues, Homeslice, is available through Alternating Current Press. |
+Marketing and Engagement Coordinator [email protected] Dayton J Shafer’s pieces have been featured in fringe festivals, barns, abandoned factories, converted laundromats, black boxes, street sides, and with Vermont Public Radio, The Susan Calza Gallery, PoemCity, and Split Lip Magazine.
+He’s a former Writing Fellow at Vermont Studio Center, grant recipient from the Montpelier Public Arts Commission, author of Homeslice (Alternating Current Press.
+2023), and his proposal for a letterpress publishing house, Bookplate Bindery, was a finalist for the 2023 Vermont Arts Council Creation Grant. |